Hyundai Motor Group Executive Chair Euisun Chung named as the 'Visionary of the Year' at Newsweek's World's Greatest Auto Disruptors Award

 "Today's leading automakers are pushing the boundaries in ways that keep us moving and also capture the imagination.
 The disruptors on this list deserve to be recognized for pushing the industry forward, as well as for their leadership in responding to the challenges brought on by the pandemic," said Nancy Cooper, Global Editor in Chief, Newsweek.

+He added: "I have always believed cars are a way to connect people.
+There's nothing more human than the insatiable desire to explore, to imagine and to make progress.
+Mobility quite literally brings people together.
+And when we work together, human beings are capable of extraordinary things."

 "Hyundai Motor Group is committed to making our mobility vision a reality to benefit all humanity.
 We want to enable more time and more space for everyone to do what truly drives them.
 Of course, Hyundai Motor Group cannot achieve this alone.
-I hope that our vision inspires the imaginations of talented people all over the world, and that they will join us in solving the greatest challenges facing humanity," said Chung.
+I hope that our vision inspires the imaginations of talented people all over the world, and that they will join us in solving the greatest challenges facing humanity," said Chung in finishing his speech.

 In all, the Group won three out of the six awards given at the World's Greatest Auto Disrupters 2022 event.
 Newsweek also honored the Group for 'Research and Development Team of the Year' and 'Powertrain Evolution of the Year'.